luke-h1/rolex-image-slider-clone/README.md

 ## TODO:
   * add rolex color themes
   * design the div surrounding the image slider better
-  * Add more response text (i.e. a description, title).
+  * Add more responsive text (i.e. a description, title) for each watch.
   * add a scale to the image with a link to the rolex website